gostalt/website/src/markdown/routing.md

 }
 ```

-**Note:** route parameters are prefixed with `:` to prevent them
+> **Note:** route parameters are prefixed with `:` to prevent them
-from overwriting existing values in the request.
+> from overwriting existing values in the request.
+This functionality

-> This functionality is handled by the `AddURIParametersToRequest`
+> is handled by the `AddURIParametersToRequest` middleware.
+If
-> middleware.
-If you're interested in this functionality in your
+> you're interested in adding this feature to your own route groups,
-> own route groups, ensure you add it to your route Collection.
+> ensure you add it to your route group definition's middleware.

-#### Redirect Routes
+### Redirect Routes

 Rather than create an entire Handler to manage redirecting from
 one page to another, Gostalt includes a `Redirect` method to make
-this process a cinch:
+this process easy:

 ```go
 route.Redirect("/old", "/new")